Libya's NOC calls for avoiding escalation at Sharara oilfield

 National production now stands at under 1 million bpd, well below pre-2011 capacity of 1.6 million bpd.

-Reporting by Ulf Laessing and Ahmad Ghaddar; Editing by Dale Hudson and Jason Neely
+Reporting by Ulf Laessing and Ahmad Ghaddar; Editing by Dale Hudson, Jason Neely and Jan Harvey